-The number one reason that this is a mistake is that many of these individuals assume that The TOEFL Exam is yet another exam, similar to all the others, in the long list of exams that they have taken and will probably take again.
+The number one reason that this is a mistake is that many of these individuals assume that The TOEFL Exam is yet another exam, similar to all the others, in the long list of exams that they have already taken and will probably take again.

 Most English proficiency exams — such as the FCE & CAE — test for the skills that a person already possesses.
 Though The TOEFL iBT Exam does take this into account — this is not actually the main focus of The Exam.

 .
 By doing this — the test-taker will be better able to determine if he or she needs to have additional instruction in order to achieve the score that he or she needs for whatever University or program that that person is applying to.

-The test-taker should not have more than a two week span of time in-between his or her last TOEFL Preparation Course (or simply reviewing the information from that course) and the day that he or she actually takes the exam.
+The test-taker should not have more than a two week span of time in-between his or her last TOEFL Preparation Course (or simply reviewing the information from that course) and the day that he or she actually takes The Exam.

 This assessment is based on the fact that most people who are taking The Exam are between an Intermediate and Upper-Intermediate level of English (based upon “The Common European Framework”.)